cellux/zz/README.md

 # ZZ

-ZZ is a LuaJIT-based app engine with a small core, a growing set of extension libraries and a command line tool `zz` which can be used to compile ZZ programs into self-contained binary executables.
+ZZ is a general-purpose app engine built on top of LuaJIT and C. It has a small core, a growing set of extension libraries and a command line tool `zz` which can be used to compile ZZ programs into self-contained binary executables.

-The current version only runs on Linux.
+The current version only supports Linux.

 > Warning: This project is work in progress.
-The code is continuously changing/evolving as I figure out what works and what doesn't.
-Use at your own risk.
+The code is continuously
+> changing/evolving as I figure out what works and what doesn't.
+Use
+> at your own risk.

 ## Core features